VILNIUS CONCERT HALL

-A City in a CityA familiar set of urban forms is miniaturized and re-organized, like the recognizable yet altered elements in a souvenir snowglobe.
+Spare Parts of the CityA familiar set of urban forms is miniaturized and re-organized, like the recognizable yet altered elements in a souvenir snowglobe.
 The project does not literally mimic the spires or buildings of Vilnius, but instead initiates a conversation with them.
-Sets of small tower figures are used like spare parts of a model kit, or pieces of a game.
-Parts can be repeated, differentially scaled, rotated, or maybe thrown out, but they cannot be deformed or hybridized.
+Sets of small tower figures are used like the spare parts of a model kit, or the pieces of a game.
+Parts can be copied, differentially scaled, and rotated, or even thrown out, but they cannot be deformed or hybridized.
 Like a snow globe, this miniature toy city has the benefit of being able to include things of different times, places, and scales, all laid out inside a circular boundary.
-And like a toy, it lands on the earth loosely rather than emerging from it.

-NestingThe stark difference between the curvilinear disc and the chunky nested masses of the theaters creates a highly differentiated interior.
-The spires draw down daylight and offer vaulted ceilings inside the disc, which contains cafes, coffee bars, art galleries, cultural exhibits, and educational functions that engage the public.
+NestingThe curvilinear disc and chunky nested masses of the theaters create a highly differentiated interior.
+The spires draw daylight down and offer vaulted ceilings inside the disc, which contains cafes, coffee bars, art galleries, cultural exhibits, and educational functions that engage the public.
 Helical stairs wind up through the space, connecting to viewing decks and gardens on the roof, and bridges and stairs are embedded into the thick walls of the theaters, sometimes fully disappearing inside.

-Shadow TectonicsThe skin of the building is made from the fake shadows of the building’s own spires, which seem to be cast from a different sun, producing an otherworldly effect.
-Offset linework and graphic fills from these shadows forms a tectonic not based on meshes or grids, but rather on resonances of objects with other objects.
-Magically, the shadows spill off the roof to create a new ground for the building.
+Shadow TectonicsThe skin of the building is made from fake shadows of the building’s own spires, which seem to be cast from a different sun, producing an otherworldly effect.
+Offset linework and graphic fills from these shadows form a patchy tectonic that is as distinctive as the building’s mass features.
+Magically, the shadows even spill off the roof to create a new ground for the building.

 Location: Vilnius, Lithuania

 Site Area: 5,730 SM